kkamara/kkamara/README.md

 Height: 6 foot 4 inches.

-Favourite music: I pay for Amazon Music and listen to "artist and similar radio".
-There are ambient sounds, offline music, and radios on [The Kelvin Kamara Sound App](https://www.github.com/kkamara/the-kelvin-kamara-sound-app) which is free to download.
-Sometimes I listen to radios (mostly SmoothFM), or music on YouTube.
+Favourite music: I pay for Amazon Music.
+The most important benefit is no ads.
+There are great features like genre and artist stations, and autoplay, which is when similar music continues playing after your playlist ends.
+Otherwise, there are ambient sounds, offline music, and radios on [The Kelvin Kamara Sound App](https://www.github.com/kkamara/the-kelvin-kamara-sound-app) which is free to download.
+Sometimes I listen to radios (usually SmoothFM), or music on YouTube.

 Favourite football team: Arsenal, but I stopped following football when I was a teenager.